 - 3-D printing: 3-D printing has been around for some years in many fields.
 When it comes to medicine, it creates implants or even joints for surgery.
 It is also prevalent in prosthetics as it can create perfect matching limbs allowing extra comfort and mobility.

-- Artificial organs: Like 3-D printing, but for actual and operational organs, the patients’ immune system will not be rejected.
+- Artificial organs: Like 3-D printing, but for actual and operational organs, the patient’s immune system will not be rejected.
 Else called bio-printing is an up-and-coming area in technology in healthcare that could save millions of patients every year.

 - Robotic surgery: Adds control, precision, and flexibility to a surgeon’s hands to operate as non-invasively as possible to a patient.
 It has allowed making certain operations easier or even possible.

 - Virtual reality (VR): VR is being used heavily in recent years but mainly for entertainment purposes.
-However, virtual reality can help medical students have “real life” experiences in procedures and visual understanding of human anatomy.
+However, virtual reality can help medical students have “real life” experiences in procedures and a visual understanding of human anatomy.

 - Telehealth: It is a very up-and-coming market that allows patients receive medical care through digital devices.
 Patients can easily have access to their doctor while they can receive a diagnosis and medical advice.
+You’ll need the right platforms for this; such as a website builder and CRM

 The transformative power of technology could not obviously be missing from the healthcare sector.
 Even though it is a sector requiring highly skilled individuals with many years of studies, it is also a very demanding one in infrastructure and tools.
 The rise of life expectancy worldwide and the aging of populations create a very demanding area for innovation and technology in healthcare.
 However, it seems that innovation in the field is very robust, thus changing the landscape every year.